Recognized Student Organization Events

 - Complete Contract(s).
 Steps to complete a fully executed contract can be found in the next accordion.

 - Completing a Contract

 Sponsor (student organization) emails a copy of the contract to the artist/vendor for signature.
-During this step, the sponsor will communicate with the vendor/artist that they will need to register in SIMBA.
+During this step, the sponsor will communicate with the vendor/artist that they will need to Become a Supplier.
 This step must be completed for the University to successfully process payment for the service provided.
 The artist/vendor may will then scan the signed agreement and e-mail it back to the student organization.

 Sponsor (student organization) obtains the signature of an officer of the organization (usually the President or Treasurer) on all contracts needed.
 The Treasurer must complete and sign the 1099 Check Request Form (This form will be used when paying an LLC, honoraria and/or individual) and/or the Check Request Form (This form will be used when paying an incorporated company) as ASA (Associated Student Activities Office) will not accept any other signatures.
 The Treasurer, or authorized delegate, must obtain a Purchase Order from ASA and have the contract stamped.

 Sponsor obtains the Facility Manager signature on all contracts.
 Most often obtained in 125 HUB.
 If an event reservation is not managed by the HUB, signature needs to be obtained from another building representative (check front of contract for the “Location of Engagement” to determine.)
 However, if you are hosting a virtual event on a PSU Zoom platform, a Facility Manager Signature is not needed.

 Sponsor obtains the Authorized University Signature on all contracts.
 To obtain this final signature, the completed contract with all supporting documents (i.e. 1099 Check Request Form or Check Request Form, NEI form, and the Purchase Order from ASA) must be turned into 209 HUB.

 Once all signatures have been obtained: